Karragullen, Western Australia

 Karragullen is a suburb of Perth, Western Australia, located within the City of Armadale.
 Its postcode is 6111.

-Prior to 1949 it was a stopping place on the Upper Darling Range Railway.
+Prior to 1949, it was a stopping place on the Upper Darling Range railway.

 The suburb is an agricultural area and is predominantly known as orchard country.
-Many of the orchards were developed by Italian migrants in the 1930s and 1940s and these have subsequently been taken over by their 1st and 2nd generation Australian descendants.
+Many of the orchards were developed by Italian migrants in the 1930s and 1940s, and these have subsequently been taken over by their 1st and 2nd generation Australian descendants.

-The Karragullen area borders the Canning Dam reservoir zone and borders the start of bushland in the East-South-East direction from Perth.
+The Karragullen area borders the Canning Dam reservoir zone and the start of bushland in the east-southeast direction from Perth.
 It neighbours Pickering Brook to the east and Roleystone to the west.

-Once a year Karragullen hosts a field day that showcases the local industries and its practices.
+Once a year, Karragullen hosts a field day that showcases the local industries and their practices.
 The event has been running for over 20 years.

-December 2004 saw a fire ravage most of the bushland and some areas of orchard.
-Fire fighters and locals rallied together to battle the blaze that is believed to have been started by an arsonist.
+In December 2004, a fire ravage most of the bushland and some areas of orchard.
+Firefighters and locals rallied together to battle the blaze, that is believed to have been started by an arsonist.